 12-11-3.
 Filing of nominations--Certification--Conduct of elections.
 Each party nomination and independent petition shall be filed with the secretary of state not less than forty-five days preceding any election which is not combined with a primary or general election.
 If the election is conducted with a primary election, each party nomination and independent petition shall be filed by the last Tuesday in March.
 Each nomination shall be certified in a like manner as any other nomination for the purpose of a general election.
-The election shall be conducted, canvassed, and the results certified as in a general election.
+If the election is conducted, canvassed, and the results certified as in a general election.
+If the election is conducted with a general election, each party nomination and independent petition shall be conducted, canvassed, and the results certified as in a general election.
 If the election is conducted with a general election, each party nomination and independent petition shall be filed by the second Tuesday in August.